 This letter is often represented with spheric and rectangular shapes.
 This is a minimalistic example of using rectangular elements and a triangle to depict the shape of Y. The letter is not obvious at first, but if you’ll take a second look, it’s easy to guess the shape.
 This is really a classical approach on how to use negative space in design, which is relying on illusion, rather than being immediately obvious.

 An example of a negative space letter Z, that’s formed by rectangles, circles and negative space.

 These examples, hopefully, gave you insights on how to design a negative space logo – so let’s recap the main ideas.

 - To design a negative logo, you need to have a creative vision.

 - Start by looking up letters from your brand name (the way we did for every letter just now) and look for associations that fit your perspective.

 Possibly, seeing the work of other creators will inspire you to come up with your own unique concepts.
 As you can see, there are dozens of creative interpretations for each letter.

 How to use negative space in design once you are done?

 Once you are ready with the logo, remember to define the use and misuse cases.
 Negative logos are peculiar – they need specific background and proportions.
 A minor modification can ruin the illusion.

 So, before sending your logo to the client or start using it for branding, write guidelines.
-You can do in Gingersauce, a smart brand book builder.
-All you need to do is uploading your logo to the editor, and the service will immediately build a professional brand book.
-Get started for free and build guidelines in minutes.
+You can do it in Gingersauce, a smart tool for creating brand books.
+We won’t do anything for you, but we will help make the process easier, faster, and more efficient.